roryp/blog/README.md

                 .setUrlToManual(guideUrl)
                 .build();

-        // Sends the email request to the outbound binding targeting Azure Service Bus. streamBridge.send("emailRequest-out-0", emailRequest);
+        // Dispatch the email request to Azure Service Bus via the outbound binding. streamBridge.send("emailRequest-out-0", emailRequest);
     }
 }
 ```

-In this snippet, the `StreamBridge` simplifies dispatching messages to Azure Service Bus, allowing your application to focus on its core business logic.
+Here, the `StreamBridge` simplifies sending messages to Azure Service Bus, letting you focus on core business logic rather than low-level messaging details.

 ---

-## The Modern Web App Pattern and queue-based load leveling
+## Modern Web App Patterns and Queue-Based Load Leveling

-For production environments, processing emails synchronously within the web application can be a recipe for disaster under load.
-Instead, by offloading email processing to Azure Service Bus, you can delegate this task to a dedicated service.
-This service, deployed via **Azure Container Apps**, continuously monitors the queue and processes messages asynchronously.
+Processing emails synchronously in a web application under heavy load can be a recipe for disaster.
+Instead, offloading this task to Azure Service Bus means that email processing is handled by a dedicated service.
+Deployed via **Azure Container Apps**, this service monitors the queue and processes messages asynchronously.

-Thanks to Kubernetes-based Event Driven Autoscaling (KEDA), resources can scale dynamically based on the queue length.
-This ensures that your email processing service remains robust and responsive, even during traffic surges.
+With Kubernetes-based Event Driven Autoscaling (KEDA), the system scales resources dynamically based on the queue length, ensuring that your email service remains robust even during peak traffic.
+For example, Contoso Fiber—a Modern Web App (MWA) reference application—transforms its legacy Customer Account Management System (CAMS) by adopting these modern patterns.
+The benefits include:

-Contoso Fiber, a Modern Web App (MWA) reference application, illustrates how a legacy Customer Account Management System (CAMS) can be effectively transformed using modern design principles.
-By adopting the Modern Web App pattern along with queue-based load leveling for its email service, Contoso Fiber achieves:

 - **Enhanced Responsiveness:**
-  Email requests are queued for asynchronous handling rather than processed inline, keeping the main application fast and responsive even during peak load.
+  By queuing email requests for asynchronous processing, the main application stays fast and responsive.
 - **Independent Processing:**
-  A dedicated microservice manages email delivery separately, decoupling it from core workflows and optimizing resource use.
+  A dedicated microservice handles email delivery, decoupling it from core workflows and optimizing resource usage.
 - **Dynamic Scaling:**
-  Utilizing Kubernetes-based Event Driven Autoscaling (KEDA), the email processing service automatically scales in response to demand fluctuations, ensuring robust performance.
+  KEDA automatically scales the service in response to demand, ensuring robust performance during traffic surges.

-Integrating Azure Service Bus with the Queue-Based Load Leveling pattern empowers Java applications with superior scalability, resilience, and efficiency.
-Decoupling critical operations and offloading them to containerized services like Azure Container Apps ensures that your system maintains high performance even under heavy workloads.
+Integrating Azure Service Bus with queue-based load leveling empowers your Java applications with unparalleled scalability and resilience.
+Offloading critical operations to containerized services like Azure Container Apps keeps your system performing at its best, even under heavy loads.

-For further details and a reference implementation, explore the [Modern Web App pattern for Java](https://github.com/Azure/modern-web-app-pattern-java).

 ---